StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-#### "Neither Josephus nor Joshua mention a marriage between the prostitute Rahab and Salmon"
+#### "Neither Josephus nor Joshua mention a marriage between the prostitute Rahab and Salmon" {#handling-several-other-matters-neither-josephus-nor-joshua-mention-a-marriage-between-the-prostitute-rahab-and-salmon}

- {#handling-several-other-matters-neither-josephus-nor-joshua-mention-a-marriage-between-the-prostitute-rahab-and-salmon}{{< subjects >}}
+{{< subjects >}}
 <a href="/subject-index/#josephus">Josephus</a>
 {{< /subjects >}}